-Types of Valentine Day Chocolate
+Types of Chocolate for Valentine's Day

-- 本命 チョコ (Honmei choco) – These are the chocolates given to a loved one, boyfriend, lovers or people with a romantic connection;
+- 本命 チョコ (Honmei choco) – These are chocolates given to a loved one, boyfriend, lovers or people with a romantic connection;

 - 逆チョコ (Gyaku choco): It is not common, but it refers to the act of exchanging chocolates between men and women;

 Preparing for Valentine's Day